Masiela Lusha: Hollywood: George Lopez and breakthrough (2000–2007)

 Then in 2000, it was Lusha's television debut with a guest appearance on the Disney Channel series Lizzie McGuire as the character Olivia in the episode "Last Year's Model".
 Lusha made her film debut in the 2000 film A Father's Love as Lisa, the lead who reminisces on her experiences with her father.

 In 2001, she was picked to play Carmen Lopez on the newly developed ABC sitcom George Lopez.
 The show was executive produced by Sandra Bullock and Bruce Helford.
 After completing its 120th episode, the show reached global syndication and established Lusha as a TV veteran by the age of 20.
 That following year, the George Lopez show won an Emmy and was established as the second-longest-running sitcom in television history to star a Hispanic lead, after I Love Lucy.
-To this date, it continues to be Nick at Nite's highest rated series.
 In 2007, Lusha's character Carmen was written off the show due to "creative differences".

 Lusha won two consecutive Young Artist Awards for Best Leading Actress in a Comedy and Drama for her portrayal as Carmen.
 While working on George Lopez, Lusha also voiced the role of Nina for four years on the PBS series Clifford's Puppy Days.
 It has been reported that portraying the character of Nina introduced Lusha to children's entertainment, inspiring her to write a children's book in 2009.